 Highland County Board of Supervisors August Meeting

-The Highland County Board of Supervisors held its regular monthly meeting August 3.
+The Highland County Board of Supervisors held its monthly meeting on August 2.

 The meeting opened with Sheriff David Neil addressing the Board.
 He announced his retirement, effective September 1, 2022.
 Supervisor Harry Sponaugle said Sheriff Neil had done a good job and he hated to see him leave.
 Sheriff Neil said it was time as he wanted to enjoy life a bit.
 Following the meeting, the Board went into closed session with Sheriff Neil.